It’s not too late to switch your troop bank account to PNC and earn a $25 store gift certificate!

 - Use debit cards during the activity or trip*.

 - Make one person responsible for group funds and for keeping a daily account of expenditures.

 - Some banks may have a minimum balance to open the account or charge a small monthly service charge for the mailing of monthly statements.
 Please check with your bank when opening a Girl Scout account to see if they have an “opt out” option for mailed statements with the free option for online banking access.

 *Debit cards can only be used if the troop account is held at one of Girl Scouts of Western Ohio preferred banks.
 Girl Scouts of Western Ohio has established a process with several area banks, to provide troops and service units with checking accounts having no or minimal monthly service charges and to simplify the document requirements resulting from the Patriot Act*.
 Outlined below are the procedures to open, change and close a troop or service unit checking account.

 Please note: An inidividual girl aor an individaul girl and one adult MAY NOT open or maintain a Girl Scout checking account since this arrangement is not able to provide reasonable protections that the council is in compliance with IRS requirements.

 Opening a New Checking Account

-When a new Girl Scout troop is established, the Girl Scout leader and at least one other approved adult volunteer must complete the forms required to open a new checking account – one signer will hold the check book/debit card, while the other receives the statements or has access to the account through online services (this procedure safeguards girls’ monies).
+When a new Girl Scout troop checking account is established two signers are required on the account.
+The Girl Scout leader and at least one other approved adult volunteer must complete the forms required to open a new checking account – one signer will hold the check book/debit card, while the other receives the statements or has access to the account through online services (this procedure safeguards girls’ monies).
 Both signers must be approved, actively registered members of Girl Scouts of Western Ohio.
 (This includes the successful completion of volunteer application and background check approval process.)